Cobalt(II) chloride

-Cobalt(II) chloride is an inorganic compound of cobalt and chlorine, with the formula CoCl_{2}.
+Cobalt(II) chloride is an inorganic compound, a salt of cobalt and chlorine, with the formula CoCl_{2}.
 The compound forms several hydrates CoCl_{2}·nH_{2}O, for n = 1, 2, 6, and 9.
 Claims of the formation of tri- and tetrahydrates have not been confirmed.
 The anhydrous form is a blue crystalline solid; the dihydrate is purple and the hexahydrate is pink.
-Commercial samples are usually the hexahydrate, which is one of the most commonly used cobalt compounds in the lab.
+Commercial samples are usually the hexahydrate, which is one of the most commonly used cobalt salts in the lab.

 Properties

 Anhydrous

 At room temperature, anhydrous cobalt chloride has the cadmium chloride structure (CdCl_{2}) (R3̅m) in which the cobalt(II) ions are octahedrally coordinated.
 At about 706 °C (20 degrees below the melting point), the coordination is believed to change to tetrahedral.
 The vapor pressure has been reported as 7.6 mmHg at the melting point.

 Solutions

 Cobalt chloride is fairly soluble in water.
 Under atmospheric pressure, the mass concentration of a saturated solution of CoCl_{2} in water is about 54% at the boiling point, 120.2 °C; 48% at 51.25 °C; 35% at 25 °C; 33% at 0 °C; and 29% at −27.8 °C.

 Diluted aqueous solutions of CoCl_{2} contain the species [Co(H_{2}O)_{6}]^{2+}, besides chloride ions.
 Concentrated solutions are red at room temperature but become blue at higher temperatures.